stevavoliajvar/stop_cloudflare/PEOPLE.md

+- si tu fait un site sans faire nimporte quoi et le rendre lourdingue il tiens facilement dans 100-200Ko avec de la compression et sur un faible traffique ça tiens correctement donc pourquoi payer un VPS ou passer par le MITM cloudflare ([ramleseam](https://twitter.com/RamleSeam/status/1300011766471155712))
+- FYI: Cloudflare is down and it’s supplying error messages to anyone registering with Indie Untangled Everywhere. 😫 Hopefully this will be resolved soon. ([indieuntangled](https://twitter.com/indieuntangled/status/1300080517661024257))
+- FYI Picarto is having intermittent issues because of Cloudflare outages. 😞 Refreshing might help, if you hit an error. ([idek_uggy](https://twitter.com/idek_uggy/status/1300075684648292352))
+- New as of yesterday went to set it up on Roku, now I can't access that or Fire Sling app.
+Yesterday was fine.
+No anything for help.
+Cloudflare issues?
+No phone, site, help or access with without the error starting with Error 1016 Ray...or that 10-100 ([sailanation](https://twitter.com/SailaNation/status/1300063540674465798))
+- August 30, 2020.
+I cannot sign in either on the website, trying to reach the signin page simply returns a Cloudflare error page, and the ROKU SlingTV app is not working either.
+I assume that's also a signin problem.
+Just thought you'd like to know. ([bennycemoli](https://twitter.com/BennyCemoli/status/1300060622558769153))
+- When is the DNS error through CloudFlare going to be resolved.
+Can't login to SlingTV ([johnt757uv](https://twitter.com/johnt757uv/status/1300059932692283392))
+- same.
+I can get to the main page but login and help give me a cloudflare dns error. ([rburn1960](https://twitter.com/rburn1960/status/1300057090199891969))
+- are you guys down?
+Im getting Cloudflare DNS error and the app keeps showing 10-100 error ([emvp84](https://twitter.com/emvp84/status/1300056534408454144))

 - Oebblokfuehrer ah, but it s delivered by cloudflare your mitm cdn when crossing file system kannst auch genauso breit ([macmelonmac](https://twitter.com/MacMelonMac/status/1299745637592899586))
 - your Cloudflare implementation is completly broken Need to click I am human and captcha thing at each page.
 No I don't have virus, malware or such things ([lobotommy6](https://twitter.com/LoboTommy6/status/1299723806320320512))
 - Yes, that's work and I know, that's not hCaptcha's issue.
 But when I pass the captcha, returns me again and again to that.
 I think, that is and problem with IPs. ([vharveyifa](https://twitter.com/VharveyiFa/status/1299392330139660289))